 Do I have to eat dinner with the same people every night?

-We went for the flexible option so we could eat anytime between 6pm and 9:30pm – so if we were out on shore late we could eat later or if we wanted to go to a show in the evening we could eat before.
-Or if you’re not into formal dining at all then you can avoid the dining room completely and eat dinner in the buffet restaurant (or just snack your way around the ship all day).
+We went for the flexible option so we could eat any time between 6pm and 9:30pm – so if we were out on shore late we could eat later or if we wanted to go to a show in the evening we could eat before.
+Or if you’re not into formal dining at all then you can avoid the dining room completely and eat dinner in the buffet (or just snack around the ship all day).

-Anything goes, and as I don’t get to dress up very often I packed a couple of dresses and a pair of heels (the bonus being you don’t have too far to walk home at the end of the night!).
-But again it’s all optional, so if you don’t want to get involved – like the Aussies we met who were on a nine-week trip so didn’t have spare suitcase space – you don’t have to.
+Anything goes, and as I don’t get to dress up very often I packed a couple of dresses and a pair of heels (the bonus being you don’t have too far to walk ‘home’ at the end of the night!).
+Other guests were in everything from suits and cocktail dresses to tuxedos and sparkly ballgowns.
+But again it’s all optional, so if you don’t want to get involved – like the Aussies we met who were on a nine-week trip so didn’t have spare suitcase space to bring a suit – then you don’t have to.

 What is the entertainment like (is it all bingo and ballroom dancing?)

-There’s lots of live music – from DJs to a string duo and jazz band – and two shows a night in the ship’s theatre, which included West End-quality singers and dancers, a magician and a Cirque du Soleil-style acrobatic show.
-Each night you get a sheet left in you room telling you all about what’s going on tomorrow so you can plan what you want to do.
+There’s lots of live music too – ranging from DJs to a string duo and jazz band – and two shows a night in the ship’s theatre.
+These shows can include West End-quality singers and dancers, magicians, comedians and Cirque du Soleil-style acrobatic shows.
+Each night a sheet is left in you room telling you all about what’s going on tomorrow so you can plan what to do.

 Will I get seasick?

 Hopefully not – cruise ships now have sophisticated stabilisers to keep the trip as smooth as possible.
 I’m really sensitive to motion but really couldn’t feel we were moving most of the time.
-There were two nights when we travelled further so you could feel the engine rumbling and the ship’s motion, but it was more of juddering than the horrible swaying feeling.
+There were a couple of nights when we travelled further and you could feel the engine rumbling and the ship’s motion, but it was more of juddering than the horrible swaying feeling.